MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-OutlookProtectionRule.md

 ## DESCRIPTION
 Outlook protection rules are administrator-created rules applied before a user sends a message using Outlook.
 Outlook inspects message content and protects messages by applying Active Directory Rights Management Services (AD RMS) rights templates.

-For more information, see Outlook protection rules.
+For more information, see Outlook protection rules (https://technet.microsoft.com/library/dd638178.aspx).

 Outlook protection rules created without a condition apply to all messages.